Ethics

 Grayling’s employment policy and working practices

-Grayling’s resources are our greatest asset.
+Grayling’s employees are our greatest asset.
 We believe it is our responsibility to offer a stimulating and rewarding environment in which to work and learn.
 This policy is supplemented by further country-specific policies governing equal opportunities, discriminatory behaviour, health and safety, and working practices.

 - We fully support and comply with all points covered in the Universal Declaration of Human Rights